Peeyusj/YTshortsFE/docs/STICKER-TIMELINE.md

 - ⚠️ `imgTrackRef.setPointerCapture` has no optional-chaining/try-catch (can throw `NotFoundError` for an already-up pointer, e.g. pen), while `scrubDown` uses `?.` — inconsistent.
 - ⚠️ NaN via numeric inputs in transient states.
 - ⚠️ Placements survive probe invalidation.
-- `MAX_STICKERS=5` is advisory only; **no backend cap** on sticker count, upload size, or type (the FE `image/*` filter is the only gate) — now also no backend cap on AI-generated image count beyond the `[1,30]` request-level bound.
+- `MAX_STICKERS=5` is advisory only; **no backend cap** on sticker count, upload size, or type (the FE `image/*` filter is the only gate) — now also no backend cap on AI-generated image count beyond the `[1,60]` request-level bound (doubled from 30 in Phase 5).
 - Word chips access `.start/.end` unguarded.
 - Module-level `_idCounter` resets on reload (harmless — placements aren't persisted).
 - Zoom uses ×/÷1.3 with rounding, so repeated in/out doesn't return to exactly the same value (cosmetic).
 - **Performance:** every drag pointermove → `onChange` → `setPlacements` → full App re-render.
 Acceptable now; memoize first if it grows — the live preview panel adds another render dependency (`cursor`) that fires during the rAF playhead loop too, worth watching if the component ever feels sluggish.
+Ken Burns adds a second, separate rAF loop (`kbRaf`) when the motion-preview mini-player is active.
-- ⚠️ **New:** `MX`/`MY` preview-panel margins duplicate the backend's `_overlay_xy` margins with no shared source of truth — if the backend's sticker margin ever changes, this preview silently drifts out of sync with the real output.
+- ⚠️ `MX`/`MY` preview-panel margins duplicate the backend's `_overlay_xy` margins with no shared source of truth — if the backend's sticker margin ever changes, this preview silently drifts out of sync with the real output.
-- ⚠️ **New:** `animation_duration` default `0.4` is a literal duplicated between this component (manual block creation) and `App.jsx` (auto-placement for generated images).
+- ⚠️ `animation_duration` default `0.4` is a literal duplicated between this component (manual block creation) and `App.jsx` (auto-placement for generated images).
+- ⚠️ **New (Phase 5):** `KB_ZOOM = 1.12` is hardcoded here AND independently in `stitch_video.py` — no shared constant; a change to one without the other would desync the preview from the real render.
+- ⚠️ **New:** the `topFrac` preview-panel ratio still assumes a 1920-tall canvas — it doesn't account for the Phase 5 landscape canvas (1080 tall), so the preview's top/bottom proportions would misrepresent a landscape render.
 - ✅ Still no genuinely dead code in the component itself — every prop, state, and helper is used, including the new ones.

 ---

 ## Key takeaways

-- A fully-controlled Canva-style editor: uploads (now merged with AI-generated images) + placements live in `App`; this component draws the timeline and reports `{id,image,start,end,x,y,full_width,animation,animation_duration,sound_id}`.
+- A fully-controlled Canva-style editor: uploads (now merged with AI-generated images) + placements live in `App`; this component draws the timeline and reports `{id,image,start,end,x,y,full_width,animation,animation_duration,sound_id,image_fit}`.
 - The whole layout is `secToPx`-based absolute positioning; `pxToSec` stays correct under scroll via `getBoundingClientRect`.
 - Three Pointer-Events drag machines (scrub, create, move, trim) plus a rAF playhead and a decoded 900-bucket waveform — all unchanged from the original design.
 - Position is a 6-preset grid (or full-width) the backend turns into pixels/expressions; z-order = array order; captions always render above stickers.
-- New: per-placement sound effects (one more lazily-created `Audio()` instance), a slide-in animation picker (with a CSS-only illustrative preview, decoupled from the real server-side animation), and a live 9:16 preview panel that mirrors — but doesn't share code with — the backend's positioning math.
+- Per-placement sound effects (a third lazily-created `Audio()` instance, alongside VoiceSelect and MusicSelect), a slide-in **or Ken Burns** animation picker (both with CSS-only illustrative previews, decoupled from the real server-side ffmpeg render), a cover/contain fit toggle, and a live preview panel that mirrors — but doesn't share code with — the backend's positioning math.
+- Ken Burns motion reuses the slide-in animation's UI slot (same `animation` field, 4 more allowed values) and gets its own dedicated motion-preview mini-player, separate from the always-visible main preview panel.
 - Traps: double (now effectively triple-pattern) audio handling, NaN numeric inputs, placements surviving probe invalidation, per-pointermove full re-renders, and two new duplicated-constant drift risks (preview margins, animation duration default).